PauseAI/pauseai-website/src/posts/xrisk.md

 From the perspective of less intelligent animals, this has been a disaster.
 It's not that humans hate the animals, it's just that we can use their habitats for our own goals.
-Our goals are things like comfort, status, love, tasty food, and more.
+Our goals are shaped by evolution and include things like comfort, status, love and tasty food.
 We are destroying the habitats of other animals as a **side effect of pursuing our goals**.

-An AI can also have a goal.
+An AI can also have goals.
-We _want_ an AI to value these delicate goals that humans have, but we don't know how to do that.
 We know how to train machines to be intelligent, but **we don't know how to get them to want what we want**.
+We don't even know what goals the machines will pursue after we train them.
-This problem is called the _alignment problem_.
+The problem of getting an AI to want what we want is called the _alignment problem_.
+This is not a hypothetical problem - there are [many examples](https://www.youtube.com/watch?v=nKJlF-olKmg) of AI systems learning to want the wrong thing.

-If a superintelligent system is built, and it will have a goal that is even _a little_ different from what we want it to have, it could have disastrous consequences.
+The examples from the video linked above can be funny or cute, but if a superintelligent system is built, and it will have a goal that is even _a little_ different from what we want it to have, it could have disastrous consequences.

 ## What a superintelligent AI can do